3. Creation of a Pleasant Working Environment

 Examples of Systems and Supports

-*2 Slack has been introduced to 27 companies in the KADOKAWA Group as a standard Group communication tool (as of June 2022).
+• *2 Slack has been introduced to the KADOKAWA Group as a standard Group communication tool.

 KADOKAWA Connected, which promotes digital transformation across the entire KADOKAWA Group, was awarded the Japan Slack Spotlight Award, having been praised for its methods for spreading Slack with a four-column manga, entitled ICT Tsuuru Tettei Katsuyo Manga (“Manga for the Thorough Utilization of Information and Communication Technology Tools”).

 KADOKAWA has established a working from home system, childcare systems, nursing care systems, and a variety of other benefit programs and leave systems to support the various working styles of employees.
-We also conduct the Organizational Condition Survey, an investigation into employee satisfaction and sense of burden, to discover internal issues and verify the benefits of our systems.
-The results of this survey are used for company-wide feedback and in examinations of internal policies.
+The Employee Survey is conducted to learn about employee satisfaction and their awareness of problems in terms of their motivation to work, the conditions within their organizations, communication with executives and other issues.
+The results of this survey are provided as feedback throughout KADOKAWA and used for purposes such as the review of internal policies.

 We have introduced benefit programs centered around learning, supporting, and protecting, which also provides leisure time support.